vmware-archive/sql-to-dbsp-compiler/doc/sql/datetime.rst

 Operations on timestamps
 ------------------------

+A timestamp contains both a date and a time.  ``TIMESTAMP`` literals have the form ``TIMESTAMP 'YYYY-MM-DD HH:MM:SS.FFF'``, where the fractional part is optional.

 Timestamp literals can only represent 4-digit year positive values.
-So values BC or values greater than 10,000 years are not supported.
+Values BC or values greater than 10,000 years are not supported.

+The precision of timestamps is milliseconds, additional digits of precision in timestamp literals are rounded to milliseconds.

 The following operations are available on timestamps: